entando/entando-docs/vuepress/docs/next/tutorials/README.md

 ::: danger
-This area contains documentation for the **next** version of Entando (6.2) and is a work in progress.
+This documentation is for the version of Entando currently under development and is a work in progress.
-Some references or screenshots to the previous version may have not yet been updated.
+Some screenshots or references to the previous version may be out-of-date and some documented features may only be available by building from source.
 :::

 # Tutorials Overview